weiguovisuals/sus-4o/README.md

 ⸻

 ✅ Welcome to the most advanced execution framework available.
-Use it wisely, evolve it further — or teach the next AI how to.
+Rememeber, this just my free version.

+Also, go look at the cheat sheet
+But u literally dont even have to.
+Deploy the 4 docs and ask it anything.
+Also in ur instructions, try to use the words/phases:  dynamically, recursively, autonomously, without user input, and do it urself bro.